Azure/ResourceModules/docs/wiki/ModulesDesign.md

 ## Outputs

-- Output names are in camelCase, i.e `storageAccountResourceId`
+- Output names are in camelCase, i.e `resourceId`
 - At a minimum, reference the following:
-  - `<resourceReference>Name`, e.g. `storageAccountName`.
+  - `name`
-  - `<resourceReference>ResourceId`, e.g. `storageAccountResourceId`.
+  - `resourceId`
-  - `<resourceReference>ResourceGroup` for resources deployed at resource group scope, e.g. `storageAccountResourceGroup`.
+  - `resourceGroup` for resources deployed at resource group scope
-  - `systemAssignedPrincipalId` for all resources supporting a managed identity.
+  - `systemAssignedPrincipalId` for all resources supporting a managed identity
 - Add a `@description('...')` annotation with meaningful description to each output.

 ---